darciea/Energy-Saving-Automatic-Street-Lights/README.md

 1. Maintain synchronicity with the sun indefinitely
 1. Be fully automatic (requires zero maintenance after installation)

-Please use this GitHub repo to manage your software development and submit your mini project code.

 ## Explanation of our work
 To correctly start the program, you must first manually initialise the day (0 = Sunday, 6 = Saturday), the day of the month, the month and the year, and whether we are in DST or not in the main.c file, and the hour and minute should be set in the interrupts.h file.